-You will find a complete alphabetical listing of Columbia University Libraries collections and services by mousing over the Libraries & Collections tab on the top page of the Columbia University Libraries website and then clicking on the “Libraries” tab.
+You will find a complete alphabetical listing of Columbia University Libraries collections and services by clicking on the LOCATIONS tab on the top page of the Columbia University Libraries website.
 You may want to explore the websites of individual Columbia libraries for descriptions of distinctive collections, subject and research guides, and other valuable information and resources readily available online.
 Columbia University libraries you may find of special value to you include the Avery Architectural and Fine Arts Library, the Barnard College Library, and Butler Library, the main humanities and history library, but we recommend scanning the full list of arts and humanities, social sciences, and science libraries in the Columbia system for other collections of possible interest to you.

 Library Services and Publications

 Ask a Librarian a Question – To explore a variety of kinds of research support: submit an email reference query to librarians onsite; request a research consultation with a Gottesman librarian; review frequently asked questions via the library’s Knowledge Database.